 The partnership between families and Romero Academy is aimed at developing each child’s character, intellect, and faith.
 A family’s choice to enroll its child(ren) at Romero Academy represents a commitment to actively partner with our faculty and staff as we support one another in helping children become the very best versions of themselves.

 To that end, we have scheduled Parent and Family Events throughout the year.
 We strongly recommend that you make every effort to attend these fun and informational events.
-Please note that Parent Teacher Conference on November 10th and 11th are mandatory.

 Student Conduct and Expectations

 Our approach to discipline is rooted in a belief that the learning environment is sacred.
 At Romero Academy, we will do whatever it takes to make sure that every child is safe (physically, emotionally, mentally, and intellectually) and that every child has the chance to learn without disruptions.
 We have very high expectations for student behavior, and we “sweat the small stuff” to create and preserve a focused learning environment.

 Our teachers use a large variety of strategies to promote positive behavior and to correct problematic behaviors.
 Our faculty uses positive reinforcement whenever possible and recognize and celebrate student successes at every opportunity.
 We also use consequences and a problem-solving approach rooted in Love and Logic to help students correct behavior challenges when needed.

 The student conduct and expectations apply to behaviors that occur on school grounds, at school-sponsored events, or on school buses.
 Additionally, students may be disciplined for behavior that occurs off school grounds if the behavior interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function.